 Textbook lists are no longer published in the Faculty handbooks.
-Separate lists are issued early in the year and are available at key points on the campus.
+Separate lists are issued prior to the beginning of each session and are available at key points on the campus.

 General Studies Program

 Almost all undergraduates in Faculties other than Arts and Law are required to complete a General Studies program.
 The Department of General Studies within the Board of Studies in General Education publishes its own Handbook which is available free of charge.
 All enquiries about General Studies should be made to the General Studies Office, Room G56, Morven Brown Building, phone 3476.